An Experiment in ATOMIC STRUCTURE verifying Einstein's theory of mass and energy.

 5. The transmutation was a function of the h. v. which depended on the beam current which was a function of gas pressure and purity.

-the project gave me more technical access to the teaching staff over a broader range of topics both experimental and theoretical.
+The project gave me more technical access to the teaching staff over a broader range of topics than taught both experimentally and theoretically I got the confidence of the teaching staff which helped me get more training than the average student, By far they made it work for me.